161st New York State Legislature: Background

-Under the provisions of the New York Constitution of 1894, re-apportioned in 1917, 51 Senators and 150 assemblymen were elected in single-seat districts; senators for a two-year term, assemblymen for a one-year term.
+Under the provisions of the New York Constitution of 1894, as re-apportioned in 1917, 51 Senators and 150 assemblymen were elected in single-seat districts; senators served a two-year term, while assemblymen served a one-year term.
 The senatorial districts consisted either of one or more entire counties; or a contiguous area within a single county.
 The counties which were divided into more than one senatorial district were New York (nine districts), Kings (eight), Bronx (three), Erie (three), Monroe (two), Queens (two) and Westchester (two).
 The Assembly districts were made up of contiguous area, all within the same county.

 At this time there were two major political parties: the Democratic Party and the Republican Party.
 The American Labor Party and the Socialist Party also nominated tickets.
 In New York City, a "Trades Union", an "Anti-Communist", and a "City Fusion" ticket were also nominated.

 Elections

-The New York state election, 1937, was held on November 2.
+The 1937 New York state election was held on November 2.
 The only statewide elective office up for election was a judgeship on the New York Court of Appeals.
 The Democratic incumbent, Gov. Herbert H. Lehman's brother Irving Lehman, was re-elected with Republican and American Labor endorsement.

 At the same time, an amendment to the State Constitution to increase of the term in office of the members of the New York State Assembly to two years, and of the statewide elected state officers (Governor, Lieutenant Governor, Comptroller, Attorney General) to four years, was accepted.
 Also, delegates for a Constitutional Convention, to be held later that year after the legislative session, were elected.

 Assemblywoman Jane H. Todd (Rep.), of Tarrytown, was re-elected.